Here is the most recent life cycle chart. This chart is an opinion piece, for fun and conversation starting, not complete, nor actual analysis.

 - Outlet stores become highly influential in setting company strategies.

 - They bear no resemblance to their original selves.
-Black and white old photographs are used.
+Black and white old photographs are used that have no connection to the current leadership or philosophy.
+They might as well have been found using Google Image Search.

 - Coach, for example, is included as a cautionary tale.